imgeyuez/TafIn--Tagger-for-Intensifiers/README.md

         Leads to the mainfocus of this project.
 Here are three options available.

         * `A trained model is available.
-Should the process of training be repeated or just the trained model used on the test data?
-1 Train model again.
-2 Use trained model on test data.`
+Should the process of training be repeated or just the trained model used on the test data?`
+           `1 Train model again.`: Trains the model again to use it on the testdata afterwards.
+           `2 Use trained model on test data.`: Skips the step to train the model and uses the pretrained model file `tafin_crf.model` on the test data.
+        * `Should the output be printed?`
+           `0 No`: No Output will be printed.
+           `1 Yes`: Output will be printed.
+        * `Should the results of the evaluation be printed?` `0 No`: No evaluation will be printed.
+           `1 Yes`: Results of the evaluation will be printed.

 ### No access to the data - Not provided yet.